ashley2774-dev/AI-Property-Investment-Intelligence/README.md

 # 🏠 AI Property Investment Intelligence (South Africa)

-An end-to-end machine learning system that **screens residential property deals** and provides **investment recommendations based on financial viability**.
+An end-to-end machine learning system that **screens residential property investments** and delivers **decision-ready recommendations** using financial modelling and predictive analytics.

 ---

 ## 🚀 Problem

-South African property investors manually evaluate deals by:
+Property investors in South Africa manually:

-* estimating rental income
+* search across listing platforms
-* calculating ROI, yield, and DSCR
+* estimate rental income
-* assessing affordability and cash flow
+* calculate ROI, yield, and affordability
-* comparing properties across suburbs
+* decide whether a property is worth pursuing

 This process is:

-* time-consuming
+* slow
 * inconsistent
 * difficult to scale